It is quite easy to iterate through each item in a list and wait for the result. All you have to do is use Parallel.ForEach()

 Console.ReadLine();

-The results can be seen in the following image, you can see that this works just as we expected it to:
+The results can be seen in the following image, you can see that this works just as expected:

 The one that waits for ten seconds is last even though it was second in the list, "Done waiting for all" is written when all three items in the list are done.
 It is easier to see if you try and execute the code on your own.